Boschetzel/PandasDataFrame/README.md

 ```

 ## Usage
+  Main usage of this Project:

-The project main goal is to be able to get data from different sources and refactor it,
+- Get data from different sources (local computer,API,Selenium)
-so it can be used in business decisions.
+- Perform different actions on the DataFrame
+- Analyze the data
+- Visualize data (plotting)

 ```python
 #import pandas as pd